astrohart/xyLOGIX.Core.Assemblies.Info.VS2019/xyLOGIX.Core.Assemblies.Info/README.md

 ##### Remarks

-This useful, e.g., for error messages.
+This is useful, e.g., for error messages.
 Instead of, " `MyCompany MyApp could not locate the file`," you can instead say, " `MyApp could not locate the file`."